cu-swe4s-fall-2019/parallel-arrays-profiling-and-benchmarking-wehs7661/README.md

     - Maximum memory usage: 97260 KB

 - Hash tables with binary searching method (`binary search`)
-  -Command: same as the one used in above
+  - Command: same as the one used in above
   - Result
     - Elapsed time: 0.07 seconds
     - Maximum memory usage: 6700 KB

-- Discussion
+- Discussion <br/>
 As shown above, for both parallel arrays and hash tables, the binary search method is significantly faster than the linear search method while at the same time, takes less memory space, which validates that the binary method is apparently better than the linear method.
 On the other hand, for the same searching method, either the linear method or the binary method, we can see that the hash tables are much faster than the parallel array.
 For the linear search method, the hash table version takes slight more memory space than the parallel arrays, which is probably attributable to the large dimension of the hash tables.
 However, we can still see that generally, hash table is a better data structure than parallel arrays.

 ## Changes made upon the starter code of Assignment 4